yusuke85/javascript-module-2-todo-workshop/README.md

 ```
 `document.createElement()` accepts as an input any element type.
 So for example `document.createElement("article")` will create a new article element.

-You can then change the text displayed inside elements using the `textContent` property:
+You can then change the text displayed inside elements using the `textContent` or `innerText` property:
 ```js
 paragraph.innerText = "How are you?"; // now we can see the text displaying on the screen
 ```